jackhumbert/fardriver-controllers/MANUAL.md

 ### 2.1.11 Maximum line current

-Controller operating battery bus current max.
-Determines the motor input 🎧 maximum power value.
-Controller max input power = battery voltage * max line current.
-This current is limited to the maximum customer line current.
-This value determines the maximum output 🎧 power and thus the maximum speed.
+The maximum value of the controller's working battery bus current.
+Determines the maximum power output of the motor.
+Controller maximum input power = battery voltage * maximum line current.
+This current is limited to the customer's maximum line current.
+This value determines the maximum output power, and thus the maximum speed.

-### 2.1.12 Back up the RPM:
+### 2.1.12 Reverse Speed

-Maximum RPM for backward gearing.
+Maximum RPM for reverse.

 ### 2.1.13 Swap phase wires

-The default is 0.
-If the big blue and green wires are exchanged, it will be 1.
-Note that this parameter is not correct and will cause the motor not to rotate.
+Default is 0, if the blue and green lines are swapped, it is 1.
+Note that if this parameter is incorrect, the motor will not rotate.

-This parameter is valid after reset and is automatically modified by the Hxx version self- learning.
+This parameter is valid after reset and is automatically modified by the Hxx version self-learning.

 ### 2.1.14 Weak magnetic properties

 General fast, high speed jitter big change to medium, generally do not use slow, easy to overcurrent

 ### 2.1.15 Weak magnetic response